xieyuheng/inner/source/_posts/home.md

 ------

-I am Xie Yuheng.

-Currently, I am an independent researcher in Foundations of Mathematics.
+I am Xie Yuheng, an independent researcher in Foundations of Mathematics.

-This area of inquiry is beautifully defined by Vladimir Voevodsky as following,
+The area of my inquiry is beautifully formulated by [Vladimir Voevodsky](https://en.wikipedia.org/wiki/Vladimir_Voevodsky) as following,

 > A formal deduction system together with a correspondence
 > between its components and objects and actions in the world of mathematical thoughts